Raub, Pahang: Public transport

-Currently rapidKuantan does not serve Raub as well as most of western Pahang.
-Instead, buses in Raub are operated by several companies which include Pahang Lin Siong, Union and Central Pahang.
-The latter two merged a few years ago and has been operating as a single entity by the name of Union since.
-Besides these local companies, other interstate express coaches also stop by Raub central bus station as the town is strategically located along routes to cities like Gua Musang and Kota Bharu in the eastern states of Peninsular Malaysia.
+Currently stage bus in western Pahang area is being served by private stage bus company.
+Stage buses in Raub are operated by several companies which include Pahang Lin Siong (to Lipis), Sanwa Tours (to Gombak LRT station, MARA Liner (to FELDA area) and Central Pahang (to Titiwangsa station).
+Union and Central Pahang merged a few years ago and has been operating as a single entity under Central Pahang.
+Besides these local companies, other interstate express coaches also stop by Raub express bus station as the town is strategically located along routes to cities like Gua Musang and Kota Bharu in the eastern states of Peninsular Malaysia.

 Raub is also not served by the KTM Intercity, given its mountainous terrain.
 The closest station will be Kuala Lipis.